rpm-software-management/dnf5/doc/tutorial/api-changes/queries.rst

     :linenos:
     :lines: 2,4-

-The groups and environments are in DNF4 stored in the ``dnf.comps.Comps`` class, whih is different from a query object, though it also provides some filtering.
+The groups and environments are in DNF4 stored in the ``dnf.comps.Comps`` class, which is different from a query object, though it also provides some filtering.
 In DNF5, the groups and environments are queried using the ``libdnf5::comps::GroupQuery`` and ``libdnf5::comps::EnvironmentQuery`` classes respectively, similarly to the ``libdnf5::rpm::PackageQuery`` class.
 The example shows querying groups, but the environments are analogous.

 DNF4 Python: